intel/beignet/README.md

 The run-time is far from being complete.
 Most of the pieces have been put together to test and develop the OpenCL compiler.
 A partial list of things to
 do:

-- Support dynamic sampler assignment in kernel.
-We now only support user to use clCreateSampler at host side and then pass the sampler to kernel.

 - Complete cl\_khr\_gl\_sharing support.
 We lack of some APIs implementation such as clCreateFromGLBuffer,clCreateFromGLRenderbuffer,clGetGLObjectInfo...
 Currently,